danielfryar/mastermind/README.md

 # mastermind
 We are working on a mastermind guessing-game in our programming class!

-Student 1: Christy Volosin
+STUDENT THE BEST : MATTHEW "THE BEST" WEGENKE
-Student 2: Matt Wegenke
+Student 100: Christy Volosin